AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex4.md

 kt: 5342
 doc-type: tutorial
 ---
-# 0.4 Use the website
+# Use the website

-## 0.4.1 Option 1: Continue from previous exercise
+## Option 1: Continue from previous exercise

 >[!NOTE]
 >
->If you don't have the below screen open anymore, go to exercise 0.4.2 instead.
+>If you don't have the below screen open anymore, go to option 2 instead.

 After exercise 0.1, you had this result.
-Click to open the **Web Retail project** that was created for you.
+Click to open the **Web Telco project** that was created for you.

 ![DSN](./images/dsn5a.png)